 are likely to be significant factor in the final outcome.

-In other words, a quick reduction in longer-term high-protein intake
+In other words, a too quick reduction in one's longer-term high-protein intake

-could leave your body in short supply of proteins,
+could leave the body with short supply of proteins,

 even if your intake level is formally still adequate.
 That could inflict serious stress to body functions.
 Any significant change in the habitual intake level should be commenced gradually - and proteins are no exception.